 The Federal Direct Graduate PLUS is a federal loan that a graduate student who is enrolled at least half-time may borrow to help pay educational expenses.
 Students-at-Large are not eligible for the Federal Direct Graduate PLUS Loan.

 An eligible student may borrow up to the total of the Estimated Cost of Attendance, less all other financial aid received by the student.
 There is no cumulative limit to the amount of PLUS loans that can be taken out over the course of a graduate student’s career.
 Filing a FAFSA is required to receive a PLUS loan.
-The interest rate is currently fixed at 6.41% and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+The interest rate is currently fixed at 6.41% for loans disbursed between July 1, 2013 and June 30, 2014 and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+The interest rate is currently fixed at 7.21% for loans disbursed between July 1, 2014 and June 30, 2015.

-For Direct Parent PLUS loans the origination fee for loans disbursing prior to December 1, 2013 was 4.204 % and for loans disbursed after December 1, 2013 is 4.288%, The origination fee is deducted from PLUS Loans.
+For Direct Graduate PLUS loans the origination fee for loans disbursing prior to December 1, 2013 was 4.204 % and for loans disbursed after December 1, 2013 is 4.288%.
+The origination fee is deducted from PLUS Loans.
 For example, a PLUS Loan in the amount of $1000 disbursed after December 1, 2013 will result in a net disbursement of $957.

 After reviewing the information below, if you have any further questions you can contact Direct Loans Borrower Customer Service at 800-557-7394.